up-n-atom/8311/docs/why.md

     * Any other forms or irrational or non-technical speculation

-    If your interest in this technology is driven by a sense of personal threat or a conspiracy, we strongly advise you to seek a human second opinion to safeguard against AI-reinforced misinformation.
+    If your interest in this technology is driven by a sense of personal threat or a conspiracy, we strongly advise you to **consult with a qualified professionr or a trusted human peer** to safeguard against AI-reinforced misinformation.

 Replacing or bypassing Internet Service Provider (ISP) Customer Premises Equipment (CPE) grants you granular control and privacy, but it shifts the burden of maintenance from the provider to you.